Harman-Maan/Auto-Bing-Search/README.md

 (On mobile, use Edge browser not Bing App for best results.)

+## Main interface

+When you land on page you will have a random word.
+Below it a button to get new random word, beside it is a search button which will open a new tab to search that word on Bing.

 ## Auto Search

 ### Let's first understand how it works.